streamlit/streamlit/README.md

 <img src="https://user-images.githubusercontent.com/7164864/217935870-c0bc60a3-6fc0-4047-b011-7b4c59488c91.png" alt="Streamlit logo" style="margin-top:50px"></img>

-# Streamlit: Turn Data Scripts into Web Apps in Minutes
+# Welcome to Streamlit 👋

+**A faster way to build and share data apps.**

+## What is Streamlit?

-**Welcome to Streamlit!**  Want to share your data insights and analysis without weeks of web development?
-Streamlit lets you transform Python scripts into interactive web apps in minutes, all with simple, expressive code.
-Once you’ve created an app you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app.
+Streamlit lets you transform Python scripts into interactive web apps in minutes, instead of weeks.
+Build dashboards, generate reports, or create chat apps.
+Once you’ve created an app, you can use our [Community Cloud platform](https://streamlit.io/cloud) to deploy, manage, and share your app.

-## What can you do with Streamlit?

-* **Explore and visualize data:** Plot charts, build dashboards, and generate reports effortlessly.
+### Why choose Streamlit?

+- **Simple and Pythonic:** Write beautiful, easy-to-read code.
-* **Build interactive prototypes:** Let others interact with your data and provide feedback directly.
+- **Fast, interactive prototyping:** Let others interact with your data and provide feedback quickly.
-* **Share your work:** Deploy your app to the Streamlit Cloud or embed it anywhere on the web.
-* **Collaborate with others:** Seamlessly work with co-developers and contribute to shared apps.

-## Why choose Streamlit?

-* **Simple and Pythonic:** Write beautiful code that's easy to read and understand.
-* **Fast and Efficient:** Streamlit apps run lightning-fast, with minimal setup and dependencies.
-* **Highly Customizable:** Build apps that match your brand and style with complete control over layout and design.
+- **Live editing:** See your app update instantly as you edit your script.
-* **Open-Source and Free:** Join a vibrant community and contribute to Streamlit's future.
+- **Open-source and free:** Join a vibrant community and contribute to Streamlit's future.

 ## Installation